-- Site security (BETA).
+- Site security.

-- Upload backup to dropbox and more…
+- Upload backup to Dropbox, and more…

-The most time saving feature in BlogVault is having the ability to backup all of the files and restore your site with just a few clicks, should you ever need to.
+The most time-saving feature in BlogVault is having the ability to backup all of the files and restore your site with just a few clicks, should you ever need to.

-If you have one blog or website, the basic plan should be ample enough, and is quite affordable at $9 per month, or $89 per year.
+If you have one WordPress blog or website, the basic plan should be ample enough and is quite affordable at just $9 per month, or $89 per year.

 You’ll need to enter your username and password for your WordPress site.
-I would recommend this option to ensure that the plugin is properly installed and activated with your site.
+I would recommend this option to ensure that the plugin is properly installed and activated on your site.

-Step Three: Backup Your Site
+Step Three: Backup your site